On Aug. 6, 1920, Shaker Brother Irving Greenwood brought a new Cadillac home to Canterbury Shaker Village. It was a beauty, he wrote in his diary.

 Irving Greenwood Arrives

 When he arrived, the 94-year-old Canterbury Shaker Village had declined to about 100 members from its peak of 300 in 1850.
 Women far outnumbered men.
-There were 73 females and 28 males, leaving plenty of heavy lifting for men, including Irving Greenwood.
+The village had 73 females and 28 males, leaving plenty of heavy lifting for men, including Irving Greenwood.

 From the time he was 17, Irving Greenwood kept a diary.
 “Worked at the barn” was his first entry on Feb.
 20, 1894.
 There were many others like it: “Begin sawing wood in dooryard today.”
 “We boys all help the sisters pick apples in the blacksmith shop field.”
 “Help shingle.”
 “Plant corn, beans, peas & beets.
 Plant squash in the tanning house field upper side.”
 “Stamp 10 dozen butter boxes with our stamp.”